osmosis-labs/sqs/docs/architecture/routing.md

 without clear benefit.

-Additionally, if 2 concurrent user swaps go over the same pool with low liquidity, one of them is likely to exhaust liquidity, either causing a mistestimate to the other user (that frequently goes unnoticed in-practice) or simply fails the swap.
+Additionally, if 2 concurrent user swaps go over the same pool with low liquidity, one of them is likely to exhaust liquidity, either causing a misestimate to the other user (that frequently goes unnoticed in-practice) or simply fails the swap.

 To work around this constraint, we introduce a min liquidity capitalization filter.